eviccari/axios-easyfier/README.md

 const response = await easyfier.withUrl(url).withHeaders(headers).GET();
 ```

-To post data we need to call **.POST()** instead, with additional configuration to send a body in request:
+To send data we need to call **.POST()** instead, with additional configuration to send a body in request:

 ```javascript
 const headers = [{ "Content-type": "application/json" }, { Accept: "*/*" }];